-28 Circulated on 10 February, 26 November 2014 and 20 January 2016.
+30 Circulated on 10 February 2014, 26 November 2014, 20 January 2016 and 31 October 2016.

-29 As indicated in Trinidad and Tobago's reply: "Previously, the Cocoa and Coffee Industry Board (CCIB) was the only operating Agricultural Exporting State Trading Enterprise.
+31 As indicated in Trinidad and Tobago's reply to the questionnaire circulated on 31 October 2016: "Previously, the Cocoa and Coffee Industry Board (CCIB) was the only operating Agricultural Exporting State Trading Enterprise.
 In October 2013, the Cabinet of Trinidad and Tobago repealed the CCIB Act and the Cocoa Development Company of Trinidad and Tobago (CDCTT) was incorporated as a Wholly Owned State Enterprise under the Companies Act, 1995 of Trinidad and Tobago.
-The CDCTT will operate more as a facilitator to cocoa producers in their production and marketing of cocoa, nationally and internationally."
+The CDCTT will operate more as a facilitator to cocoa producers in their production and marketing of cocoa, nationally and internationally".